Table of Contents

 After receiving your ranking in CS:GO, the next logical step in your progression would be asking how to rank up in CS:GO so here is what you need to know.
 In every game that offers ranked matchmaking, there are different things that affect your rank and the way to rank up, however, these things are never really revealed to the players.

 Luckily, most of the time, and CS:GO is not an exception, the only way to rank up is to win matches.
 It is that simple.
 Sadly, there is no official information on how many games you need to win to rank up, and while speculation differs from one source to another, many agree that you gain a rank after you win around ten matches.
+Instead of playing even more games to slowly progress, you can try and play your best within the first 10 games.
+Winning all of them and making sure to have great stats, a lot of won rounds, and great team communication will ensure that you reach a rank as high as Legendary Eagle Master.
+It’s not possible to get any higher than LEM from the first 10 games in CSGO.

 CS:GO Rank Distribution 2021